Terry Bradshaw Rookie Card

 This 263 card set was released in two series.
 Our featured HOFer can be found in Series 2 packs.
 Offered to collectors is a great portrait photo of young Bradshaw.
 Bold font letters give us names and teams.

 A cartoonish little man at the lower left of the card front is my favorite feature.
 This all sits on bright red borders that are known to easily chip and make it challenging to find mint copies.

-The card back has lots of goodness as well.
+The card back has lots of good as well.
 Keep in mind Bradshaw was drafted in 1970, therefore, this rookie card has 1970 stats on it.
 Plenty of player commentary is also given.

 Another cartoon character can be seen on the upper right side of the card.
 It tells us a bit of Terry’s high school career, it appears he’s always had a cannon for an arm and therefore was good at throwing the javelin and at one point set a national record.

 As of the date of this post, PSA population reports show 3,520 have been graded.
 Beckett has graded a total of 1,170 and SGC has graded 456.